Narcissist Victim vs. Real Victim: How To See Through The Fake One

 — By Dr. Sandip Roy.

-On the surface, all victims seem to share their hardships and frustrations, how they have been wronged.
+On the surface, all victims appear to share their hardships and frustrations, and how they have been wronged.

 We might be in trouble if we let the narcissist prey on us with their tearful show.
 That is the precise way many serial killers trap their victims before kidnapping them.